Nassau-Corroy

-The House of Nassau-Corroy is a bastard branch of the House of Nassau.
-Unlike the main branch of the House of Nassau, this illegitimate branch was faithful to the king of Spain and Roman Catholic.
+Nassau-Corroy was the name of an illegitimate branch of the House of Nassau.
+Unlike the main branch of the House of Nassau, the branch of Nassau-Corroy was Roman Catholic and faithful to the king of Spain.

 History

-The history of the Branch of Corroy was started by the marriage between Otto II of Nassau-Siegen and Adelaide of Vianden.
-The counts of Vianden built the castle of Corroy in the 13th century.
-Thus, the ancestors of Henry III already possessed the rights of the Chateau in Corroy.
+The history of the branch of Nassau-Corroy was started by the marriage between Otto II of Nassau-Siegen and Adelaide of Vianden.
+The counts of Vianden had built the Castle of Corroy-le-Château in the 13th century.
+Thus, the ancestors of Henry III of Nassau-Breda already possessed the rights of the castle in Corroy.

-The branch of Nassau-Corroy was founded by Alexis of Nassau-Corroy, the illegitimate son of Henry III of Nassau-Breda and his mistress Elisabeth Claire van Rosenbach.
-Alexis was recognised by emperor Charles V in 1530.
-In 1540 René of Chalon gave the full rights of Corroy to his half-brother.
-In 1545 the branch was openly recognised by the Prince of Orange.
-In 1693 Charles II created Joseph-Ignace 1st Count of Corroy.
-In 1717 the Counts of Corroy added Zwevegem to their possessions and were the last feudal lords in Zwevegem.
-The familial crest is still the official coat of arms of the municipality Zwevegem.
+The branch of Nassau-Corroy was founded by Alexis of Nassau-Corroy, the bastard son of Henry III of Nassau-Breda and his mistress Elisabeth Claire van Rosenbach.
+In 1530, Alexis was recognised by emperor Charles V. In 1540, René of Chalon gave the full rights of Corroy to his half-brother.
+In 1545, the branch was openly recognised by the Prince of Orange.

+In 1693, Charles II of Spain granted Joseph-Ignace the title of Count of Corroy.
+In 1717, the Counts of Corroy added Zwevegem to their possessions and were the last feudal lords in Zwevegem.
+The familial arms are still the official coat of arms of the municipality of Zwevegem.